Maze National Park: History

+Geography

+Elevations within the park range between 1000 and 1200 meters above sea level. rainy seasons extend from March to September with estimated range from 800 to 1600 mm per annum.
+Mount Gughe, which rises to 4200 meter above sea level is found on the boundary of the park.
+Bilbo hot springs found, at the upper parts of Maze River, in the parks southern parts, has geysers that spout steam in to the air.
+There are natural stone caves in the park called Wonja stone caves.
+This natural stone cave holds upto 300 people.

 Wildlife

+Flora

+The maze national park is covered by savannah grassland with scattered deciduous board leaf trees.
+The park is filled with different type of vegetation that grow on in different altitudes in various areas of the park.
+Some of the vegetations that grow in the park are the Bush land vegetation, wood land vegetation, Savannah Grassland and the riverine forest.

 Fauna

 Maze National Park is home to 37 species of mammals and 196 species of birds.
 The park is noted for its population of the endangered Swayne's hartebeest (Alcelaphus buselaphus swaynei), and is said to be second only to Senkelle Swayne's Hartebeest Sanctuary in importance for that subspecies.
-Other animals who are common here are African buffalos, Anubis baboons, Lions, Leopards, Vervet monkeys, oribis, Bohor reedbucks, waterbucks, bushbucks, Lesser kudus, Greater kudus, wheetahs, warthogs, servals, and Bushpigs.
+There are about 300 Hartebeests at Maze National Park.
+Other animals who are common here are African buffalos, Anubis baboons, Lions, Leopards, Vervet monkeys, oribis, Bohor reedbucks, waterbucks, bushbucks, Lesser kudus, Greater kudus, cheetahs, warthogs, servals, and Bushpigs.